Wentworth Point, New South Wales: History

 This suburb was once part of the suburb of Lidcombe, known as "North Lidcombe", which was renamed "Homebush Bay" between 1989 and 2009.
-Homebush Bay was named after the bay with a natural and artificial shoreline on the southern side of the Parramatta River.
+The name "Lidcombe" was first adopted in 1913 and is a portmanteau of the names of two mayors of former Rookwood Municipality, Frederick Lidbury and Henry Larcombe.
+The name "Homebush Bay" comes from the bay with a natural and artificial shoreline on the southern side of the Parramatta River.
 Homebush Bay is itself named after the nearby estate of "Home Bush", established in the 1800s by the colonies assistant surgeon D'Arcy Wentworth.
 According to local government historian Michael Jones, "Wentworth is popularly credited with having called the area after his 'home in the bush', although Homebush is also a place in Kent."
 Wentworth Point, the point on the western extremity of the bay, and Wentworth Bay, the nearby inlet on the western shore of Homebush Bay, are named after the Wentworth family - the bay has now disappeared due to land reclamation.
 Part of the present location of Wentworth Point was Mud Island, which became connected with the mainland due to land reclamation.